Cervator/KubicArk/README.md

 With no password Epic crossplay was tested successfully at the very beginning of 2025, as was _game cluster travel_ between maps, which is supported between any servers configured with the same cluster id (set in `ArkManagerCfgCM`) - so you should probably also change that id or you might find yourself clustered with total strangers!

 However, server travel with or without a password can apparently be problematic.
 One case with an empty password set allowed both Steam and Epic to initially connect without entering a password, but if attempting to _travel_ between servers (on Steam, at least) a password prompt on connecting still showed up.
 On simply submitting an empty password an error appeared ("Connection error - Invalid server password (Empty Password Field)") but the character _was_ transferred to the cluster "limbo" space meaning you could go back to the server list, again select the target server (may have to re-select the "Favorites" filter first), and connect - your character then is given the option to spawn on the target map with their inventory and such complete.

+### Jenkins jobs

+There are both Jenkinsfiles (pipelines) and a Job DSL script included in this repo.
+The DSL can be copy pasted into a seed job that when executed will create a pile of server-specific start, backup, etc jobs.
+See [job DSL](https://plugins.jenkins.io/job-dsl/) for related documentation.
+You only need to do this once, or when you want fresh updates to the _structure_ of your jobs - if you simply get new Jenkinsfiles those will apply automatically on next execution.

+As it can be a little awkward developing DSL jobs there are validation scripts (in shell and powershell) that when executed will validate the DSL job file against a running Jenkins server for syntax correctness.

+If this sounds confusing simply ask your friendly local neighborhood Jenkins nerd.
+They are still out there, even if they're not wearing the butler outfit openly ...

 ## Technical details